 14. Landing Pages

-Once you have these lead-generating pieces of content ready to go, where do they go?
+Once you have these lead-generating pieces of content marketing ready to go, where do they go?

 Landing pages are a great way to display content on your website.
 Even better, they can help you measure your success.
 Using page analytics, you can determine which content attracts the most visitors.
 You can also tell which eBooks and white papers people download most.
 Once you have this data, you can optimize your content for more focused success in the future.